datokrat/crosscutt/README.md

 *The ability to "write" in a medium means you can _generate_ materials and tools for others. [...]
 In print writing, the materials and tools you generate are rhetorical; they demonstrate and convince.
 In computer writing, the tools you generate are processes; they simulate and decide.* -- Alan Kay in [User Interface: A Personal View (page 5)](https://numinous.productions/ttft/assets/Kay1989.pdf)

-Crosscutt is the software that powers my personal blog.
+Crosscutt is the software that powered my old personal blog.
 Here are the key facts you should know.

 * It is in a very early stage.
 * It runs on every server that is capable of serving static files.